Grokking Coroutines

 Dan Lew

 Dan Lew has code in his DNA and has been speaking since he was two years old.
-He's focused these skills on development for the past decade, working on many large applications (FlightTrack, Expedia, Trello) as well as maintaining some open source libraries and applications.
-Currently he works on the circular economy at Rheaply.
+He's focused these skills on software development for the past two decades, working on many large applications (FlightTrack, Expedia, Trello) as well as maintaining some open source libraries and applications.
+Currently he works on the energy efficiency in cold storage at SnoFox Sciences.

 When not speaking, he's silent.

-You can contact him on Twitter or read his website.
+You can contact him on Bluesky, read his website, or stalk his commit history.